UAlberta-CMPUT401/Ideas-for-YEG/docs/index.md

 <a name="would-have"></a>
 ## Would Have
-* US 2.03 - Volunteer for a Project
 * US 2.04 - Donate to a Project
 * US 3.01 - Add Honorarium
 * US 3.03 - Send Email Update to Followers and Volunteers